INFO253-FL2017/assignment-2-yijinhua/README.md

  - ```bash Miniconda3-latest-Linux-x86.sh``` for 32
 3. Be sure to type "yes" when asked this question;
  - Do you wish the installer to prepend the Miniconda3 install location to PATH in your /home/vagrant/.bashrc ? [yes|no]
+4. Close out of your vagrant box and enter it again

 Now you should be able to type python3 --version and it should specify that you are running python 3.6